pkill37/docker-shreddit/README.md

 # docker-shreddit

-Automate running Shreddit (within a Docker container) so I don't have to reread the instructions whenever I run it every once in a while.
+Automate and containerize Shreddit so I don't have to reread the instructions whenever I run it every once in a while.

 ## Run